 PHONE: +331 40516080 FACSIMILE: +331 40516081

 This is a real success: the vaulted cellars -built up by Claude-Nicolas Ledoux- become the most elegant rustic reception room in town, the celebrities like to have a cocktail in the bar on the ground floor -note the piano is small, but this is a Steinway- while the stars like Elisabeth Taylor, the Beatles or, more recently, the writer and "fugitive" Salman Rushdie, hide in the rich and original rooms: number 36 allows you to sleep in Mistinguett's Art-Deco bed, number 25 is an apartment with living room, American kitchen, and terrace with a view over the legendary roofs of Paris... and don't forget number 18, a psychedelic delirium for pop art eccentrics.
-We received number 22, and it was the good choice: classic and romantic, with a nice bathroom made out of venetian marble.
+We booked in room 22, and it was the good choice: classic and romantic, with a nice bathroom made out of venetian marble.